ptgott/comment-navigator/README.md

 # Google Docs comment navigator

 ## What is this?

 A tool for making it easier to manage comments and suggestions in Google Docs.
 After the first draft, most of the work you put into writing goes into responding to comments.
 This tool helps you estimate the work you'll need to address feedback and triage your work effectively.

+## Contributing

+- We use Prettier for formatting.
+If you're using VSCode, `.vscode/settings.json` configures Prettier to format on save.